whaledr/cetus/data-preprocessing/Readme.md

 ## Further Reading

-For more detailed explaination of the process alongside do's and dont's while running the script refer to this elaborate documentation:[whale_spectrogram](https://github.com/whaledr/whalebooks/tree/master/shiv/whale_spectrogram)
+For more detailed explaination of the process plus do's and dont's refer to the [whale_spectrogram](https://github.com/whaledr/whalebooks/tree/master/shiv/whale_spectrogram) page.